Residence Projects

 The Lower Mall Precinct (LMP) project will address the growing demand for student housing by building approximately 1,500 graduate student focused beds (1,325 new and 175 replacement beds).

-The project will commence in spring 2025, with students moving in in stages between 2028 and 2029 as buildings are completed.
+The project commenced in winer 2026, with students moving in in stages between 2028 and 2029 as buildings are completed.

 Thunderbird repairs project

-Thunderbird residence, which opened nearly 30 years ago in 1995, requires a number of repairs to the building envelope to maintain a good quality of living for residents.
+Thunderbird residence, which opened over 30 years ago in 1995, requires a number of repairs to the building envelope to maintain a good quality of living for residents.

 Future projects